 This capstone course includes further methodological study and the opportunity to conduct research in American studies.
-Students will explore topics through chronological boundaries and across disciplines utilizing American studies interdisciplinary techniques and approaches, demonstrating their skills in research and presentation.
+Students will explore topics through chronological boundaries and across disciplines utilizing American Studies interdisciplinary techniques and approaches, demonstrating their skills in research and presentation.
 (3 hours)

-Prerequisite(s): AMST 200, senior standing and consent of program director.
+Prerequisite(s): AMST 200 and senior standing and consent by program director.